mateomtverde/matts-pc-building/content/motherboard/ram compatibility.md

 ![[pexels-athena-2582928.jpg|400x400]]

 Selecting memory is about checking compatibility with the motherboard.
+It is also important to plan on how much RAM is needed for the intended use of the PC.
+Most games require at least 16 GB of RAM nowadays.
+Do some research on how much RAM will be required, and also the speed and timing needed for the specific use of the PC.
+Navigate to [[ram selection]] for more information.

 Check out this link below to view a motherboard memory compatibility site: